If you want to find out what's the best mirrorless camera, you've come to the right place.

 All the good bits of the X-T2 in a more affordable body

-Like the look of the X-T2 further up, but don't quite want to shell out that much for it?
-Fuji has the answer in the shape of the X-T20, which manages to distill many of the key features of the X-T2 including the excellent 24.3MP sensor and advanced AF system, but into a slightly more compact and affordable camera.
+Like the look of the X-T3 further up, but don't quite want to shell out that much for it?
+Fujifilm has the answer in the shape of the X-T20, which stills many of the key features of the X-T2 (the camera the X-T3's since replaced) including the excellent 24.3MP sensor and advanced AF system, but into a slightly more compact and affordable camera.
 The X-T20 feels very similar to its bigger brother in terms of build quality, while the tactile controls and polished handling make it a very satisfying camera to shoot with.
 The X-T20 will certainly hit the sweet spot for many photographers.
 If you like the look of the X-T20, but want something a little more compact and easier to use, take a look at the X-T100.

 - Read our in-depth Fujifilm X-T20 review